Skip to main content

 (Video shows Photoroom on iPhone)

-3. Select Templates.
+3. Select your templates folder.

 4. Select the template you want to edit.